teddyand/david_wiki/README.md

 ```
 gem i  gollum '>=?'
 ```
-4. cd direction where you clone the code and start wiki with command:
+4. cd directory where you clone the code and start wiki with command:
 ```
 gollum -c config.rb   (-h 0.0.0.0 can choice)
 ```